'Lazy to the extreme': Inverness Gaelic signs were not approved by Highland Council

 Highland Council said it had not approved the signs and was speaking with the development owner Barratts.

-A Highland Council spokeswoman said: “In line with Highland Council policy correct translations were provided by The Highland Council to the developer for their street signs in this housing development in 2019 following consultation with Ainmean-Àite na h-Alba.
+A Highland Council spokeswoman said: “In line with Highland Council policy, correct translations were provided to the developer for their street signs in this housing development in 2019 following consultation with Ainmean-Àite na h-Alba.

 “These errors have been flagged up with the developer.”